AI-SoftwareArchitect/LETSCROLL/README.md

-# LETSCROLL
+# LETSCROLL-me
-LETSCROLL is a tiktok like scrolling web application.
+LETSCROLL-me is a tiktok like scrolling web application.